furmak331/ez_reserve/README.md

 🤝 Contributions

 Feel free to fork this repository, create new features, or report bugs.
-Contributions are always welcome!
+Contributions are always welcomed!
 📄 License

 This project is licensed under the MIT License.